Godofcoffe/Butterfly/README.md

                     [--version]
                     STRINGS [STRINGS ...]

-Butterfly: Download Videos, Music or Playlists. (versão 0.1.2)
+Butterfly: Download Videos, Music or Playlists. (version 0.1.2)

 positional arguments:
   STRINGS               One or more links to download.
 Enclose the link in double quotation marks "".
 If it is a